joepalermo/dm_math_solvers/README.md

 - Evaluate on test set

 Optional future work:
-    - Extend the dataset
-    - Systematically study generalization of different sorts
+    - Extend the dataset by composing all problem types more fully, then systematically study generalization of different sorts
     - Use LM on top of outputs from program synthesis to improve usability/robustness
-        - to use LM on top of NN will need to run program for various outputs, might need to make NN good at ignoring irrelevant info (can regularize by introducing garbage into problem statements)
+        - When using a LM on top of program synthesis one should extract all intermediate results
+            - Does this require a different training objective?